nodemcu/nodemcu-firmware/docs/getting-started.md

 -  Individual functions can be executed directly, e.g. `LFS.myfunc(a,b)`
 -  LFS is now in the require path, so `require 'myModule'` works as expected.

-Do a protected call of this `_init` code: `pcall(node.flashindex("_init"))` and check the error status.
+Do a protected call of this `_init` code: `pcall(node.LFS._init())` and check the error status.
 See [Programming Techniques and Approachs](lfs.md#programming-techniques-and-approachs) in the LFS whitepaper for a more detailed description.

 ### Minimal LFS example

 Below is a brief overview of building and running the simplest LFS-based system possible.

 To use LFS, start with a version of the NodeMCU firmware with LFS enabled.
-See [the matrix](#task-os-selector) section "Build LFS enabled firmware" for how to do that.
+See [the matrix](#task--os-selector) section "Build LFS enabled firmware" for how to do that.
 Load it on the ESP8266 in the usual way (whatever that is for your set up).

 Then build an LFS file system.
 This can be done in several ways, as discussed above; one of the easiest is to use `luac.cross -o lfs.img -f *lua` on the host machine.
 Make sure to include a file named `hello_world.lua` with the following one line content: `print("Hello ESP8266 world!")`
 The file [lua_examples/lfs/_init.lua](https://github.com/nodemcu/nodemcu-firmware/tree/dev/lua_examples/lfs/_init.lua) should definitely be included in the image, since it's the easiest way to integrate the LFS system.
 The `lfs.img` file can then be downloaded to the ESP8266 just like any other file.

 The next step is to tell the ESP8266 that the LFS exists.
-This is done with [node.LFS.reload("lfs.img")](modules/node.md#nodelfsreload), which will trigger a reset, followed by [node.LFS._init()](modules/node.md#nodeflashindex) to better integrate LFS; logging into the esp8266 and running the following commands gives an overview of the command sequence.
+This is done with [node.LFS.reload("lfs.img")](modules/node.md#nodelfsreload), which will trigger a reset, followed by [node.LFS._init()](modules/node.md#nodelfsget) to better integrate LFS; logging into the esp8266 and running the following commands gives an overview of the command sequence.

 ```
 >